- Academic Calendar Committee, 18.104.22.168

-The Provost's Council meets regularly and is responsible to the provost and vice president for educational affairs.
-It advises the provost and vice president for educational affairs on matters pertaining to academic affairs and student affairs, and carries out policies agreed upon at the Provost's Council meetings, as well as other directives from the provost and vice president for educational affairs.
+The Provost's Council meets regularly and is responsible to the provost & senior vice president for academic affairs.
+It advises the provost on matters pertaining to academic affairs, and carries out policies agreed upon at the Provost's Council meetings, as well as other directives from the provost.

-The Provost's Council is composed of the provost and vice president for educational affairs, the senior associate vice president for student affairs and campus life, the associate vice president for academic and student affairs, the associate provosts, assistant provosts, and special assistant to the provost, and the five academic deans.
+The Provost's Council is composed of the provost & senior vice president for academic affairs, the associate vice president for academic and student affairs, the associate provosts, assistant provosts, and executive assistant to the provost, and the five academic deans.

 (This was moved from section 188.8.131.52.)

 Article II: Mission

 Graduate programs at Ithaca College provide advanced study in specific fields based on the recognition that effective leadership in these fields requires additional knowledge and specialized skills beyond the baccalaureate level.
 Graduate education at Ithaca College involves the attainment of both an extended and more sophisticated knowledge of the discipline.
 In the course of graduate study, students enhance their ability to apply new skills and information to challenging professional situations.
 Graduate study in these disciplines fosters the qualities that characterize an educated person and skilled professional: logical interpretation and application of information; independent thought; intellectual and creative initiative; and an informed approach to problems and situations.

 Article III: Function of the Graduate Council